ryanjm/ryanjm.github.com/_posts/2012-04-14-listing-attributes.md

         r[attribute_pair[1]] = number_to_currency(value)
       end
     end

     # return the hash to continue building
     r
   end
 end
 ```

-A couple injects later and we have a clean function that does exactly what we want.
+A couple injects later I have a clean function that does exactly what I wanted.